📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 To date most of the equipment has been installed or is in an advanced state of manufacture.
 Pilot studies to demonstrate the capability of the equipment have been planned as well as the equipment's full integration in to the MRF's shielded radioactive containment laboratories.
 Most of the impact of the grant will be realised toward the end of the grant period, when the equipment is installed and ready for use, and ongoingly as it contributes to the knowledge and understanding of irradiated materials.

 Exploitation Route Equipment part of the Materials Research Facility is available as part of the National Nuclear Users' Facility as well as the Henry Royce Institute for Advanced Materials, as well as for commercial and academic access.
-In 2022, over 1,300 days of equipment access were granted to users from more than 20 different institutes/companies.
+In 2022, over 1,300 days of equipment access were granted to users from more than 20 different institutes/companies. in 2023 this increased to over 2050 user days of access granted.
 Work conducted has contributed to UKAEA's materials assurance efforts for the STEP reactor, characterisation of materials from the JET fusion reactor, fundamental research into new reactor materials, measurement of materials for high-energy beamline applications and materials for the existing fission industry (graphite, zirconium and reactor pressure vessel steels).

 Sectors Aerospace